BUU33700 Contemporary Marketing Management

 Kotler, Philip, Keller, Kevin, Brady, Mairead, Goodman, Malcolm, and Hansen, Torben, (2019) Marketing Management, European Edition, 4th Edition, Pearson, London

-This text is the core text and can be purchased at Hodges Figgis on Dawson Street, Dublin 2 or online on Amazon.
+This text can be purchased at Hodges Figgis on Dawson Street, Dublin 2 or online.
+It is also available in the library both as hard copy and as an Ebook.

 Pre-requisite: